cloudlearn-io/lab-assignment/README.md

 **Part 3: Clean up**

-- When testing the templates and policy you would often need to start over.
+- When testing the templates you would often need to start over.
-- Do this by running the delete_lab.sh script:
-    - In the submission directory, run the command `./delete_lab.sh <your-resource-group-name>` (mac/linux)
-      - `.\delete_lab.ps1 -ResourceGroup "your-resource-group-name"` (windows)
-    - This will delete the role and policy.
-    - You would manually need to delete all the resources within the resource group in the portal.
+- Simply delete the resources within the resource group manually. **Dont Delete the RG itself**.